qcocheril/EPF-API-TP/README.md

 - **Request and Response:**

+### Evaluation requirements

+The evaluation criteria will be as follows:

+- Proper functioning of endpoints
+- Clear documentation of code, use of explicit names and compliance with REST naming conventions.
+Please follow pep-8 convention for documenting your functions (exemple at the end of the README)
+- Static swagger generation through an API route
+- Completion of unit tests

 ### Objective

 Before starting the exercise, download the contents of the main branch of the following git repo and create your own private repo: https://github.com/klemmm922/EPF-API-TP/ \